USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_Discovery.md

 Discovering NWIS data
 ---------------------

 In some cases, users might have specific sites and data that they are pulling with `dataRetrieval` but what if you wanted to know what data exists in the database before trying to download it?
 You can use the functions `whatNWISsites` and `whatNWISdata`.
 Another option is to download the data using `readNWISdata`, and see the first and last available dates of that data with the argument `seriesCatalogOutput=TRUE`.
+Downloading data will be covered in the next section, [readNWIS](/usgs-packages/dataRetrieval-readNWIS).

 ### whatNWISsites